BoonWeb/create-laravel-project/README.md

 ## Changelog

+The [CHANGELOG.md](CHANGELOG.md) file contains all versions and links their changes.

 ## Contributing

-Please see [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-## Security Vulnerabilities

 ## Credits